owncloud/docs/docs/build-the-docs.md

 ### Additional Command Line Parameters

 You can add additional parameters to the currently defined ones or overwrite existing ones, for example, defining the default URL or additional global attributes.
-Just add them to the `npm antora` command.
+Just add them to the `npm run antora` command.

 ### Searching and Fixing Attribute Errors